 The concrete impact

-Without memory, every session: - Claude starts from scratch and wastes 5-10 minutes rediscovering context - It might suggest a daily streak when you decided weekly yesterday - It redoes the same bug you already fixed (redirect inside try/catch) - It doesn't know which features are done and which are still left to do
+Without memory, every session: Claude starts from scratch and wastes 5-10 minutes rediscovering context.
+It might suggest a daily streak when you decided weekly yesterday.
+It redoes the same bug you already fixed (redirect inside try/catch).
+It doesn't know which features are done and which are still left.

-With memory, every session: - Claude knows exactly where you are: "I see Stripe payment is in progress.
-Should we keep going?" - It reuses confirmed patterns without you having to re-spec them - It proactively avoids errors it's already encountered - It stays consistent with past decisions
+With memory, every session: Claude knows exactly where you are ("I see Stripe payment is in progress.
+Should we keep going?").
+It reuses confirmed patterns without you having to re-spec them.
+It proactively avoids errors it's already encountered and stays consistent with past decisions.

 Best practices